BIRDSOpenSource/Build-A-Satellite/_project-managers/pm-guide.md

 # Guide for Project Managers
 {: .no_toc }

-{: .note-title }
+{: .caution }
-> Caution
->
-> We try to make this resources as comprehensive as possible but htis is by no means the only resource you shoul dlook to when starting your work.
+We try to make this resources as comprehensive as possible but htis is by no means the only resource you shoul dlook to when starting your work.

 - Table of Contents